DOTFM: Pharmacodynamics

+Chemistry

+Synthesis

+The chemical synthesis of DOTFM has been described.

+Analogues

+Analogues of DOTFM include 2C-TFM, 4C-TFM (TFM-Ariadne; 4C-DOTFM), DOTFE, TFMFly (DOTFM-FLY), and 25TFM-NBOMe, among others.

 History

 DOTFM was first synthesized in 1994 by a team at Purdue University led by David E. Nichols.
 The threshold dose in humans was reported by Alexander Shulgin in his 2011 book The Shulgin Index, Volume One: Psychedelic Phenethylamines and Related Compounds, who cited personal communication with an anonymous individual in 2003 as the source for the information.
 Subsequently, Daniel Trachsel described a wider dose range in 2013, although did not report its duration.